 As Jung attempted to synthesize multiple areas of thought, so too our Seminar's philosophy is based on the understanding that Jungian analysis involves an integration of clinical, intellectual, symbolic, ethical and emotional expertise.
 We offer a curriculum in the study of Jungian and post-Jungian theories that strives to develop a comprehensive understanding of the Collected Works and Post-Jungian developments in Analytical Psychology.
 In our didactic seminar participants study the nature of the complex, archetypal theory, dreams and dream interpretation, mythology and fairy tales, alchemy, and the process of individuation.
 Our curriculum also includes the study of developmental psychology and other psychoanalytic innovations, including psychodynamic assessment and diagnosis.

 Our focus is not merely to train Jungian analysts, but to provide a space in which Seminar participants can challenge themselves and one another to engage creative and integrated thought in order to better meet the individuals who enter their consulting rooms.
 It is not necessary to intend to train to become a Jungian analyst to apply to the Seminar.
-Clinicians with an interest in studying Jungian theory and the application of that theory to their clinical practices and to their lives are also welcome to apply.
+Non-clinicians and mental health practitioners with an interest in studying Jungian theory and the application of that theory to their personal lives and professional work are also welcome to apply.

 "Learn your theories as well you can,

 but put them aside when you touch the living soul."